-There are many high street banks and alternative finance providers providing funding for SMEs.
-If you’re currently looking at lending options, bear in mind that Halifax business loans are managed by Lloyds Bank and Royal Bank of Scotland (RBS).
-As is Halifax business banking.
+There are many high street banks and alternative finance providers that can help SMEs secure the funding they need to grow.
+If you’re currently looking at lending options, bear in mind that Halifax business loans are managed by Lloyds Bank and Royal Bank of Scotland (RBS), as is Halifax business banking.

-To assist you on your search, we’ve had a look at Lloyds Bank and RBS business loans and business banking for startups and growing enterprises.
-Here are the basics to get your started.
+To help you along, we’ve had a look at Lloyds Bank and RBS business loans and business banking for startups and growing enterprises.
+Here are the basics to get you started:

 Lloyds Bank business loans

-Larger commercial loans are available from Lloyds, ranging from £50,001 to £500,000.
-The repayment terms spans 1 to 25 years, but there may be a fee for early repayments.
-In addition, the bank's SME Fixed Rate Loan – a secured loan – is available for the same amounts.
+3. Larger Commercial Fixed Rate Loans are also available from Lloyds bank, ranging from £50,001 to £500,000.
+The repayment term spans 1-25 years, but there may be a fee for early repayments.

 RBS business loans

 Tips for applying for bank loans

-Both of the above banks need to see documentation to support loan applications, to ensure you're a viable business and reliable customer.
-So, get together your business plan, financial forecast, profit and loss sheets and other key documents needed for applications with the big banks.
+Both of the above banks need to see documentation to ensure you're a viable business and reliable customer.
+So, be sure to allocate some time to polish up your business plan, financial forecast, profit and loss sheets and other key documents needed for applications with the big banks.

-You should also find out your current credit score.
-If it's bad, you could find it very difficult getting a loan from either of these banks, but you might have more luck with an alternative provider.
+You should also take measures to ensure you have a healthy company credit score.
+If it's low, you could find it very difficult to get a loan from either of these banks, but you might have more luck with an alternative finance provider.

 Altfi business lenders

-To expand your search beyond the banks, why not look through Fleximize's guide on public and alternative funding.
-It covers financing options like pension-led funding, revenue-based funding or crowdfunding, as well as more traditional government funding.
+To expand your search beyond the banks, why not look through our guide to alternative finance options currently available to UK SMEs?
+It covers financing options like crowdfunding, peer-to-peer lending and invoice financing, as well as the differences between alternative finance and traditional bank loans.